davidtchiu/davidtchiu.github.io/teaching/cs455/hwk2.ra/index.md

 #### Student Outcomes

-- To practice basic relational algebra operations.
+- To practice relational algebra operations.
+- Composing relational algebra expressions to answer complex queries.
 - To understand the connection of the relational model and its algebra to set theory.

 #### Required Files